Mohamednajdawi/quiz_hub/docs/user-flow-diagram.md

-# Quiz Hub: Complete User Flow Diagram
+# Progrezz: Complete User Flow Diagram

 ## 🎯 Overview
 This document outlines the complete user journey from project creation through all available features, designed with senior UX/UI best practices in mind.